linyihdfj/Harvard-CS50P-Introduction_Python/readme.md

 You can click [link](https://docs.python.org/3/library/stdtypes.html) to access to python library website.

+You can click [link](https://pypi.org/) to see something about python's external libraries.

+Maybe I use virtual environment here, so you cannot run these codes directly and you should install dependencies.

 Schedule：

 - Week 0：Functions
 - Week 1：Conditionals
 - Week 2：Loops
+- Week 3：Exceptions
+- Week 4：Libraries